Advancing Social Innovation

 • Engaging their organisation as a whole.

-Then THEY WILL collectively diffuse systems entrepreneurship from where they are, by:
+Then they will collectively diffuse systems entrepreneurship from where they are, by:

 • Deeply understanding social-ecological systems and their own role and agency in the system.